-Yetunde Olagbaju is a multidisciplinary artist, collaborator, and curator currently residing in Oakland, CA. Through their work, they concern themselves with time travel, space, source, vulnerability, ancestry, and the human relationship to the Blackness of the universe.
-Through video, installation, performance, photography, sound, and ritual they aims to sort through how we, as human beings, orient ourselves through our emotional and physical landscapes—our timeless internal and external worlds.
+Yetunde Olagbaju is a multidisciplinary artist, collaborator, and curator currently residing in Oakland, CA. Through their work, they concern themselves with time travel, space, source, vulnerability, ancestry, healing and the human relationship to the Blackness of the universe.
+Through video, installation, performance, photography, sound, and ritual they aim to sort through how we, as human beings, orient ourselves within our own existence.

-They have displayed work in spaces like Oakland Museum of California, Betti Ono, SOMArts, Luggage Store, and The New School and has worked with institutions such as San Francisco Museum of Modern Art, Museum of the African Diaspora, and Yerba Buena Center for the Arts.
+They are currently pursuing an MFA at Mills College.
+They have displayed work in spaces like Oakland Museum of California, New Image Gallery, Southern Exposure, SOMArts Cultural Center, and The New School.
+They have collaborated with institutions such as San Francisco Museum of Modern Art, Museum of the African Diaspora, CounterPulse and Yerba Buena Center for the Arts.